Uniform Substitution for Dynamic Logic with Communicating Hybrid Programs: Conclusion

 \section{Conclusion}

-This paper introduced a sound one-pass uniform substitution calculus for the dynamic logic of communicating hybrid programs \dLCHP thereby mastering the significant challenge of developing simple sound proof calculi for hybrid systems with parallelism and communication.
-Rule \RuleName{US} can separate even notoriously complicated binding structures from parallelism with communication in multi-dynamical logics into axioms and their instantiation.
-In the case of \dLCHP, this applies to channel access in predicates and the need for local abstraction of subprograms in parallel statements, and it even turns out that \RuleName{US} can maintain a context-sensitive syntax along the way.
-Thanks to \RuleName{US}, parallel systems reasoning reduces to multiple uses of an asymmetric parallel injection axiom.
+This paper introduced a sound one-pass uniform substitution calculus for the dynamic logic of communicating hybrid programs \dLCHP thereby mastering the significant challenge of developing simple sound proof calculi for parallel hybrid systems with communication.
+Uniform substitution can separate even notoriously complicated binding structures from parallelism with communication in multi-dynamical logics into axioms and their instantiation.
+In the case of \dLCHP, this applies to channel access in predicates and the need for local abstraction of subprograms in parallel statements, and it even turns out that uniform substitution can maintain a context-sensitive syntax along the way.
+Thanks to uniform substitution, parallel systems reasoning reduces to multiple uses of an asymmetric parallel injection axiom.

-Now, with uniform substitution a straightforward implementation of \dLCHP in \keymaearx is only one step away.
+Now, with uniform substitution a straightforward implementation of \dLCHP in \keymaerax is only one step away.